Mexico to revise 2014 budget after storms, death toll around 115

-MEXICO CITY (Reuters) - Mexico’s Congress will revise its proposed 2014 budget in the wake of some of the worst storm damage in decades, President Enrique Pena Nieto said on Sunday as the death toll from widespread flooding and mudslides rose to some 115.
+MEXICO CITY, Sept 22 (Reuters) - Mexico’s Congress will revise its proposed 2014 budget in the wake of some of the worst storm damage in decades, President Enrique Pena Nieto said on Sunday as the death toll from widespread flooding and mudslides rose to some 115.

 The government earlier this month said it aimed to run a budget deficit this year and next as it forges ahead with spending on infrastructure.
 It must now find additional funds to repair roads and infrastructure hammered by the storms.